C2SP/C2SP/BLAKE3.md

   function (KDF) is needed.
 For example, BLAKE3 in key derivation mode can replace HKDF.

-Further, all 3 modes can produce an output of arbitrary size.
+All 3 modes can produce an output of arbitrary size.
 The hash mode can thus be used as an extendable-output-function (XOF); the keyed hash mode can thus be used as a deterministic random bit generator (DRBG).
 By default, each mode returns a 32-byte output.

-Applications and use cases of BLAKE3 are further discussed in Section 6 in [BLAKE3].

 ### 1.2.
-Hashing Structure

-We provide a high-level overview of BLAKE3's internal structure, and introduce the associated terminology.
+Security Considerations

+BLAKE3 with an output of at least 32 bytes targets a security level of at least 128 bits for all its security goals.
+BLAKE3 may be used in any of the modes described in this document to provide cryptographically secure hashing functionality.
+BLAKE3 must not be used as a password-based hash function or password-based key derivation function, functionalities for which dedicated algorithms must be used, such as Argon2.

+### 1.3.
+Tree Hashing Overview

-BLAKE3 processes input data according to a binary tree structure.
-It first splits its input into 1024-byte chunks, processing each chunk independently of the other chunks, using a compression function iterating over each of the 16 consecutive 64-byte blocks of a chunk.
+BLAKE3 processes input data according to a binary tree structure:

+1. It first splits its input into 1024-byte chunks, processing each chunk independently of the other chunks, using a compression function iterating over each of the 16 consecutive 64-byte blocks of a chunk.

-From the hash of each chunk, a binary hash tree is built to compute the root of the tree, which determines the BLAKE3 output.
+2. From the hash of each chunk, a binary hash tree is built to compute the root of the tree, which determines the BLAKE3 output.

 In the simplest case, there is only one chunk.
 In this case, this